I think many here know that there are more than 100 ways to say “I” in Japanese. But many do not know that there are many ways to say “You” as well.

 - 社長(しゃちょう): president

-used in letters
+Used in letters

 - 貴姉 (きし): Used by men and women of the same age or older;

-Using listener name
+Using the listener’s name

-Other Ways to Say You in Japanese
+Other ways to say You in Japanese

 - 此方 (こなた): Also means I or he/she;